Villa Park in Birmingham, home of Aston Villa FC

 Hotel du Vin Birmingham (city centre)

 Stylish boutique hotel in the former Eye Hospital building.
-Excellent restaurant and bar, central location near New Street Station.
+Excellent French bistro and bar, central location near New Street Station.
 One of Birmingham's finest hotels, perfect for combining football with city exploration.

 Hyatt Regency Birmingham (city centre)